apostrophecms/docs/docs/guide/front-end-assets.md

 # Front end CSS and JavaScript

 ApostropheCMS approaches CSS and client-side JavaScript by trying to taking care of as much of the hard parts as possible.
-To that end, the developers main job is to **put their Sass CSS and client-side JavaScript into `ui/src/index.scss` and `ui/src/index.js` files in the relevant module**.
+To that end, the developers main job is to **put their SCSS and client-side JavaScript into `ui/src/index.scss` and `ui/src/index.js` files in the relevant module**.
 Apostrophe will then:
-  - Interpret [Sass SCSS](https://sass-lang.com/guide) directives, which extend CSS with new features like nested selectors
+  - Compile [SCSS](https://sass-lang.com/guide) from `*.scss` files to CSS
-  - Optionally use `babel` to automatically compile modern JavaScript into an Internet Explorer 11-compatible form
+  - Optionally use Babel to automatically compile modern JavaScript into an Internet Explorer 11-compatible form
   - Interpret all `import` statements and deliver the code to browsers in one CSS and one JavaScript file, either:
     - with the editing UI if the browser is logged in, or
     - without the editing UI if logged out

 ## Placing client-side code

-Sass SCSS and JavaScript files need to be placed in **any module's `ui/src/index.scss` and `ui/src/index.js` files**, or files imported from them.
+SCSS and JavaScript files need to be placed in **any module's `ui/src/index.scss` and `ui/src/index.js` files**, or files imported from them.
 You can put client-side code in a single module directory (e.g., using `import` statements) or spread it across many modules.

-For example, if we had a global Sass SCSS file, `site.scss`, we might create an `asset` module for this purpose and place the Sass SCSS file at:
+For example, if we had a global SCSS file, `site.scss`, we might create an `asset` module for this purpose and place the SCSS file at:

 ```
 modules/asset/ui/src/index.scss